NYC Bouldering Guide

 Vista Rock 2

 Rat Rock is accessed easily from either the Columbus Circle or 7th Avenue entrance at the southwest corner of Central Park.
 Adjacent to the Heckscher Children's Playground and south of the Heckscher softball fields, walk to the north or east side of the large rock formation.
-Officially labeled Umpire Rock by the City Parks and Rrecreation Department, climbers have named it for its smaller and more permanent residents.
+Officially labeled Umpire Rock by the City Parks and Recreation Department, climbers have named it for its smaller and more permanent residents.

 This area, consisting of two separate faces on a very large boulder, has the most popular and some of the most difficult climbing in Central Park.
 It is also an excellent meeting place for climbers.